mikematos84/dev-env-setup/README.md

-# Develeoper Environement Automated Setup
+# Developer Environment Automated Setup

-This repository contains scripts for quick and easy setup of you local machine as a development environment.
+This repository contains scripts for quick and easy setup of your local machine as a development environment.

 ## Configurations
 - [Windows](./windows/README.md)